 CBM = 2m × 1.5m × 1m = 3 cubic meters

 It is important to remember that measurements must be made in meters for CBM calculations to be accurate.
 Be sure to convert any dimensions you have to meters before using the formula if they are in other units, such as centimeters or feet.
-One can use a CBM Calculator which is easier to use and doesn't require manual calculations.
+One can use a CBM to ton Calculator which is easier to use and doesn't require manual calculations.

 A freight ton is a unit used to calculate cargo weight in the shipping industry.
 It is crucial for figuring out shipping prices and load limits.
 However, various tonnage measurements include Gross Weight Ton (a Short Ton) and Metric Weight Ton.
 Let's explore these concepts in more detail: